mech-tools/share-media/README.md

 If the video is **not** set to loop, then the video container will be hidden once the video has ended.

-A general setting allow the user to set the default looping option for all videos.
+A general setting allows the user to set the default looping option for all videos.

+## 6. Mute option (video only)
+If the media is a video another button is displayed: the mute button option.
+This button controls if the video is to be muted or not.

+⚠️ ⚠️ Browsers have a special restriction about playing unmuted videos.
+The user must interact with the interface before (click on the canvas, open a character sheet, etc.), for a video to be played with sound.
+Because of this restriction, share media will try to play unmuted videos with sound (if needed), but if unable, will play them without sound.
+This could be the case for videos that are immediately played after the browser is reloaded or when no user interaction occurred.

+A general setting allows the user to set the default mute option for all videos.

 ## 7. Notes
 - "Share Media" creates a new layer just above the background layer (map & tiles)